How To Achieve Healthy Hair Ends

 4. Baggy It

-5. Protect From Chemical Processes
+5. Protect Your Ends From Chemical Processes

 The more often you relax your hair, the greater the likelihood that your ends will be given a touch up, protect them before going into a chemical treatment.
 You can coat your ends with conditioner or petroleum.